choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 ## Abstract

 Motus is a robotic three wheeler vehicle with a turning mechanism controlled using Leap Motion Controller.
-The system can be consolidated into three components: Leap motion creates VR-Virtual Reality environment, circuit proceeds and transmits signals, and the DC motors and servo motors provides the feedback.
+The system can be consolidated into three components: Leap motion creates VR (Virtual Reality) environment, circuit proceeds and transmits signals, and the DC motors and servo motors provides the feedback.
 All signals transmit through the bluetooth module HC-05 connected to Arduino UNO microcontroller along with the laptop’s bluetooth.
 This system involves the use of both software and hardware.
 A 12 volt DC lithium ion rechargeable battery pack is the only source of power.
 The Motus enhances the human interaction with hardware experience in the real world.

 COMPONENTS: